praveenkaranamu-design/README.md/README.md

 6. [OOP in Dart](#6-oop-in-dart)

 ## 1. Introduction and Basics
-Dart is a programming language developed by Google.
-It is mainly used for building mobile apps (Android & iOS), web apps, desktop apps, and especially Flutter applications.
-Dart is object-oriented, easy to learn, and supports both ahead-of-time (AOT) and just-in-time (JIT) compilation, making it fast and efficient for UI development.
+Dart is a programming language developed by Google, used for building mobile, web, and desktop applications.
+It is object-oriented and easy to learn, making it beginner-friendly.
+Dart supports both Ahead-of-Time (AOT) and Just-in-Time (JIT) compilation, which helps improve performance and development speed.
+It is mainly used with the Flutter framework to create modern and high-performance applications.

 ### 10 Examples of Dart Basics